-Volume 1 of this Draft Report addresses key issues relevant to the regulatory and pricing frameworks, renewals and operating expenditure and cost allocation, which apply to all schemes.
+Volume 1 of this Final Report addresses the key issues, guiding principles and recommendations relevant to the regulatory and pricing frameworks, renewals and operating expenditure and cost allocation, which apply to all schemes.

 Volume 2, which comprises scheme specific reports, should be read in conjunction with Volume 1.